Weather

 Oriente/Amazon: Increased rainfall makes it a particularly good time to visit the Cuyabeno Reserve, where small creeks are filling with water again, making for the best chances for wildlife observation on canoe rides there.
 Or take the Ruta de las Cascadas drive from Baños (officially in the Highlands but on the cusp of the jungle) down to Puyo: waterfalls are in spate right now.

-Desert Coastal Strip & Galapagos: This is one of the best months for visiting the Galapagos (along with next month) because of the warm weather, animal activity and the fact the rain (now slackening off a little) has made the landscapes particularly lush.
+Desert Coastal Strip & Galápagos: This is one of the best months for visiting the Galápagos (along with next month) because of the warm weather, animal activity, and the fact that the rain (now slackening off a little) has made the landscapes particularly lush.

 What to Do

-Semana Santa (Holy Week): Religious processions fill the streets of main towns and cities with a beautiful solemnity in this week leading up to Easter in April, should Easter fall after the beginning of April.
+Semana Santa (Holy Week), Nationwide.
+Religious processions fill the streets of many towns and cities with a beautiful solemnity in the week leading up to Easter in April, if Easter falls after the beginning of April.

-Founding Day: April 12.
-People in Cuenca celebrate the founding of their city with traditional food, parades and Carnaval-style floats.
+Founding Day, Cuenca (April 12).
+People in Cuenca celebrate the founding of their city with traditional food, parades, and Carnaval-style floats.

-Fiesta de Chonta: Mid-April.
+Fiesta de Chonta, Archidona (mid-April).
 In the Amazonian town of Archidona, this celebrates the importance of the chonta fruit to the local economy and culture.
 A special fermented beverage made from the chonta is drunk in ample quantities.

-Independence Battle of Tapi: April 21.
-This event celebrates the battle that gave the Highland city of Riobamba its independence.
+Independence Battle of Tapi, Riobamba (April 21).
+This event commemorates the battle that secured the Highland city of Riobamba's independence.
 It's a good festival for observing local customs and is based around an agricultural fair.
-Traditional food is served and there is lots of singing and dancing.
+Traditional food is served, and there's a lot of singing and dancing.

 More Helpful Information